lachrist/aran/README.md

     Directly produces an unoptimized and compact code string.
     This should result in a slightly faster instrumentation than the other `format` options.
 * `sandbox :: boolean`, default `false`:
-  A boolean indicating whether the `SANDBOX` property of the advice should be assigned as the top-level frame of global code.
+  A boolean indicating whether the `SANDBOX` property of the advice should be used as the top-level frame of global code.
   This is achieved by combining [ECMAScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and the [With Statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with).
 * `pointcut :: array | function | object | falsy | truthy`:
   The specification that tells Aran where to insert trap calls.